kirtivardhan80/chest_xRay_pneumonia/README.md

 ## 📜 License

-This project is created for academic and educational use only.
+This project is licensed under the [MIT License](LICENSE).

-Not for clinical or diagnostic purposes.
+You are free to use, modify, and distribute this code for personal, academic, or commercial purposes, as long as proper credit is given.

+> ⚠️ Note: This project is for **educational and research purposes only**.
+It is **not intended for clinical or diagnostic use** without validation from medical professionals.

 ---